Updated 25 June 2020

 1. Necessary conditions for the resumption of Masses at any Church in Saint Ignatius Parish

 a.
 Face coverings/masks are to be worn by all parishioners in and around the Church.
 This is a compulsory requirement.
 You will not be allowed inside the Church or the Loyola Hall, if you arrive without a mask.
 The ushers will ask you to get one before entering.

 b.
-The Church facilities will be cleaned and sanitized using proper techniques before and after all Masses.
+The Church facilities will be cleaned and sanitized using proper techniques before and after all Masses or worship gatherings.

 c.
 Physical distancing must be practiced in the Church and on the Church property at all times.
 This is also a compulsory requirement.